sammcj/github-app-installation-token/README.md

 - `GITHUB_ORGANIZATION` - The GitHub Organisation to get the application installation for, if not specified will use the current repository instead or
-- `GITHUB_REPOSITORY_OWNER=<user>` - The GitHub Repository Owner to get the application installation for, if not specified will use the current repository instead
+- `GITHUB_REPOSITORY_OWNER` - The GitHub Repository Owner to get the application installation for, if not specified will use the current repository instead

 e.g: